dockstore/dockstore/README.md

 1. `ToilCompatibleTest` are tests that can be run with our default cwltool and with Toil
 2. `ConfidentialTest` are tests that require access to our confidential testing bundle (ask a member of the development team if you're on the team)

+#### Running Hoverfly Integration Tests

+Hoverfly is a service/library we use for simulating https responses.
+To run Hoverfly tests locally, you need to run import their certificate.
+See [here](https://docs.hoverfly.io/projects/hoverfly-java/en/latest/pages/misc/misc.html#trusting-hoverfly-certificate), but, IMPORTANT, you need to import an [older version of the certificate](https://github.com/SpectoLabs/hoverfly/blob/v0.10.3/core/cert.pem).
+[Release notes](https://github.com/SpectoLabs/hoverfly/releases/tag/v0.10.3) have more info.

 ### Running Locally

 You can also run it on your local computer but will need to setup postgres separately.